A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: Numerical experiments

 \section{Numerical experiments}

 In this section we examine the strong convergence order of $\widetilde{\pi}$ numerically.
 We begin by reminding that the convergence in Corollary~\ref{corollary: pi-tilde convergence} holds for all $y\in \supp(\mathbb{P}_Y)$, and in this section we fix $Y = O$, defined in the statistical model \eqref{introduction: system of equations}, and let $\widetilde{q}_0 = q_0$.
 First, in Section~\ref{section: numerical approximation}, we detail the final approximation steps needed to perform the numerical experiments.
-In Section~\ref{sect: numerical evaluation} we describe the approximation of the left hand side in Theorem~\ref{thm: main theorem}.
-Finally, in Section~\ref{section: numerical examples} we demonstrate convergence on two one-dimensional examples.
+Section~\ref{section: numerical discussion} contains a discussion of numerical design choices.
+In Section~\ref{sect: numerical evaluation} we describe the approximation of the left hand side in Corollary~\ref{corollary: pi-tilde convergence}.
+Section~\ref{section: numerical examples} contains the empirical convergence study on two one-dimensional examples.
+Finally, in Section~\ref{section: highdim example} we demonstrate the method on a nonlinear $10$-dimensional process and compare the performance to classical filter approximations.